watameln/creator-docs/content/en-us/education/developer/beta-testing-experiences.md

    <tr>
     <td>
       <ul>
-      <li >Offers the ability to interact with the Roblox population like an open beta, but at a smaller and more manageable scale. </li>
+      <li >Offers the ability to interact with the Roblox population like an open beta but at a smaller and more manageable scale. </li>
       <li >Ability to interact with the general Roblox population.</li>
       </ul>
     </td>
     <td>
       <ul>
       <li >Because these are motivated users, data collected here may not reflect performance with a general Roblox audience.</li>
-      <li >Some minor financial costs in on-Roblox advertising is recommended to build a user base.</li>
+      <li >Some minor financial costs in on-Roblox advertising are recommended to build a user base.</li>
       </ul>
     </td>
    </tr>